 - Ignition, especially in new fuels, especially in in rapidly changing environments.

 - Advancing and expanding diagnostic techniques, particularly at high pressure.

 For more information on our current projects, please consult the Research Page.

 Most of the experimental work in the laboratory involves using a 12.7 mm bore miniature high repetition rate shock tube (HRRST).
 In a shock tube, shock waves are used to generate high temperature, high pressure, controlled environment conditions.
 It is in those conditions that we study combustion phenomena.
 Miniature shock tubes use the opening of a fast acting solenoid valve separating the driver and driven section in order to generate the incident shock.
 The whole process is automated, (usually 1 experiment every 2-4 seconds) and includes filling the test gas, performing the experiment, and purging the residual gases in preparation for the next experiment.

-The main advantage of using HRRSTs is the repeatability, which among other things permits experiments requiring signal averaging (this is very hard for conventional shock tubes).
+The main advantages are in the ability to quickly sweep out a wide range of experimental conditions and to repeatedly access conditions.
+One approach to measure weak signals is to employ signal averaging (this is very hard for conventional shock tubes because of large differences shot-to-shot).
 This repeatability permits experiments otherwise impossible to perform.
 The disadvantages include a short test time, short path length for single pass diagnostics, and less than perfect gas conditions following the reflected shock.
 Some of these can be overcome with modelling.